 Riverboxes contain a unique artist-made stamp, journal and historical and environmental information for visitors to discover in Dublin parks along the banks of or connected to the Scioto River and its tributaries.
 Clues to the whereabouts of the discreetly installed Riverboxes can be found on this site.

-Find all 16 original Riverboxes to earn a geocoin.
-Find Equal East and Equal West Riverboxes to earn a pathtag.
+Find all 16 Riverboxes to earn a collectable geocoin and pathtag.

 Download a passport by clicking here.